xytis/xytis.github.io/content/story/ravnica_s01.md

 opponent, shaking off the blood and sheathing the blade.

 Rakdos Beastmaster was not impressed, nor intimidated by the two’s efforts, and yet another fight broke off.
-Which was rather quickly ended by a powerful bolt of pure light emanating from a locket in elephants hands.
+Which was rather quickly finished by a powerful bolt of pure light emanating from a locket in elephants hands.
 A crowd started moving towards the explosion of light with ovations and applause, thinking this was just another of Rakdos performances.
 Elephant and the human pushed through gathering crowd and disappeared in another alley before anyone could gather what had really happened.